temporalio/money-transfer-project-template-ruby/README.md

 1. If the transfer amount exceeds $1000, the withdrawal will fail due to insufficient funds.
-As per the custom Retry Policy in `workflow.rb`, this is defined as a non-retryable error, so the Workflow will immediately fail.
+As per the custom Retry Policy in `workflow.rb`, this is defined as non-retryable.
+Since the Workflow does not provide special handling in this case, the Workflow Execution immediately fails.
 2. If the target account is `B5555`, the deposit Activity will raise an `InvalidAccountError`.
-The Workflow is designed to handle this special case by refunding the amount withdrawn back to the source account.
+The Workflow provides special handling for this case by refunding the amount withdrawn back to the source account.